andrijaz/RaceJournal/README.md

 # RaceJournal
-Personal race journal to follow your races, stats, find coaching manage your club
+Personal race journal to follow your races, stats, find coaching, manage your club